How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 Navigating Healthcare Before Medicare (Ages 60–65)

-Healthcare is a major challenge in how to retire at 60 with 1 million dollars, with Medicare starting at 65, leaving a five-year gap.
-Explore options like those in our early retiree health insurance guide to find affordable coverage.
+Healthcare is a major challenge in a $1M-at-60 plan, with Medicare starting at 65, leaving a five-year gap.
+Explore options in our early retiree health insurance guide to find affordable coverage.

 Your Healthcare Options